The drag coefficient is a number that aerodynamicists use to model

 viscous forces.
 In our discussions on the sources of drag,

-recall that skin friction drag depends directly on the viscous
+recall that skin friction drag depends directly on the

-interaction of the object and the flow.
+of the object and the flow.
 If the Reynolds number of the

 experiment and flight are close, then we properly model the effects